Zero-Tang/NoirVisor/src/svm_core/readme.md

 ### CPUID Interception
 The `cpuid` instruction must be intercepted by NoirVisor, even though host may choose not to intercept it.
 If the host chooses not to intercept `cpuid` instruction, NoirVisor would handle the `cpuid` instruction itself.
 Otherwise, switch the world to the host so that host will be handling Guest's `cpuid` instruction.

+### RSM Interception
+The `rsm` instruction is optionally intercepted by NoirVisor.
+If the host chooses not to intercept `rsm` instruction, NoirVisor would not specify the intercept bit in VMCB.

 ### INVD Interception
 The `invd` instruction must be intercepted by NoirVisor.
 The `invd` instruction invalidates all caches without writing them back to the main memory.
 In this regard, NoirVisor must take responsibility to prevent the guest purposefully corrupting the global memory.
 Virtualization of `invd` instruction is actually simple: execute `wbinvd` instruction on exit of `invd`.
 At least this is what Hyper-V would do.